jeremypbeasley/canlis_stripe/README.md

 It no longer deploys automatically from `master`.

-### Mailchimp

-The emails of purchasers of gift cards are automatically added to a list called "Gift Card Purchasers" on Canlis' Mailchimp account.
-Accessing this account will  be necessary to obtain the [credentials](https://us17.admin.mailchimp.com/account/api/) needed for the above mentioned `.env` file.

 ### Receipts

 Receipts are sent via Google Mail in the account designated in the `.env` file.
 The code for this email is in `/app.js`.